andytluminosity/EchoCoach/README.md

 ## Description

 Ever wanted to practice your public speaking skills, but got tired of practicing in front of a mirror?
-EchoCoach is a web application which provides users a chance to practice their public speaking, interviewing, or presentation skills and recieve feedback from machine learning models.
+EchoCoach is a web application which provides users a chance to practice their public speaking, interviewing, or presentation skills and receive feedback from machine learning models.
 Uses Django for the backend, Angular + Tailwind for the frontend, and PyTorch for the LLMs!

 ## Features